Chlamydia Discharge Color: What Does It Look Like?

 The appearance of your discharge may change when you have Chlamydia, appearing a more yellow color instead of the usual, and it’s often accompanied by a strong and unpleasant smell.

 The discharge is not always yellow, however, and sometimes it can vary in consistency, as well.
 The discharge might be thicker than usual, as well as a cloudier color.
-If you’re experiencing any changes with your discharge, it might be working to book an appointment with a professional just to make sure.
+If you’re experiencing any changes with your discharge, it might be worth booking an appointment with a professional just to make sure.

 Symptoms won’t always show and it’s estimated that 40-96% of women experiencing Chlamydia are asymptomatic., and it could take a while before you see any signs of Chlamydia, meaning you could have had it for a long time before realizing it.
 It’s due to this that it’s so easily spread from partner to partner.